AC100s made for Vox by Triumph Electronics, Purley

 AC100 Mk 2s (fixed bias)

 To date (2013), all the Triumph-made AC100s that have come to light have fixed bias circuits (AC100 Mk2s).
 Cathode biased amps, insofar as they survive, seem to have been made by Westrex and Burndept.
-But that is not to say that a Triumph-made cathode biased AC80/100 will not emerge in time.
 As ever, if anyone has any info, please email me at click here for the address.

 Triumph-made AC100s are distinguishable in various ways: - transformers with unpainted, unmarked shrouds (sometimes the units are slightly larger than the "standard" black ones used by Burndept); highly twisted transformer leads; orange grommets for the holes in the chassis; shorter than normal preamp tagboards; mixed sets of resistors; "mustard" capacitors; peculiar boxes; and boxes with peculiar serial plates/warning plaques and so on.